rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 This functionality includes clusterless support, the **Minimum Replica Commit Availability Groups** setting, and Windows-Linux cross-OS migrations and testing.

-THe following list describes some of the feeatures:
+The following list describes some of the features:

 -	Availability groups can now be set up without an underlying cluster (WSFC) and across mixed environments (instances on Windows and Linux/Docker).